Employment & Benefits

 Definitions: Immediate Family/Extended Family

-Immediate family is defined by the College as persons related to the employee as follows: the employee's wife, husband, child, mother, father, mother-in-law, father-in-law, sister, brother, grandchild, domestic partner (same sex or opposite sex partners) or step family.
+Immediate family is defined by the College as persons related to the employee as follows: the employee's wife, husband, child, mother, father, mother-in-law, father-in-law, sister, brother, grandchild, domestic partner (same sex or opposite sex partners) or step relations within the definition of immediate family.
 Extended family is defined as persons related to the employee as follows: grandparent, grandparent-in-law, sister-in-law, brother-in-law, uncle, aunt, cousin, niece, or nephew.

 Leaves of Absence